-Recent News About City Of Scottsdale
+Recent News About City of Scottsdale

 The Scottsdale Police Department has acquired two motorcycles for officers to use on duty.